Complete Guide to End-to-End (E2E) Testing with Cypress: Enhance the Quality of Your Web Applications

 ./node_modules/.bin/cypress open

-3. For execute the project, we need to run the”open mode” which is the following command in the console:
+3. To run the project, we need to execute the “open mode” which is the following command in the console:

 npx cypress open

 A window will open, similar to the one shown in the image.
-It will allow you to configure e2e testing and will show the project we are working on and its current version.
+It will allow configuring the e2e testing and will display the project we are working on and its current version.

 4. After that, the browser will ask us to select where we want to run our project with E2E tests.
-From there, we can start to see our tests in the folder where we placed them.
+From there, we can start seeing our tests in the folder where we placed them.

 5. A Chrome browser window will open to run the tests in Cypress.
-The image shows the “cypress/e2e” folder where the projects are saved.
-In this case, there are three subfolders with codes for running the tests.
+The image shows the "cypress/e2e" folder where the projects are saved.
+In this case, there are three subfolders with code to run the tests.

-In this same step, an example that is integrated into Cypress will be presented.
-In it, it is shown that the tests passed successfully.
-If they failed, it would indicate where the failure occurred.
+At this same step, an example that comes integrated in Cypress will be presented.
+It shows that the tests passed successfully.
+If they had failed, it would indicate where the failure occurred.

-In addition, we have the”Run mode“in which the test statuses are displayed on the console.
-To run the tests in headless mode (on the command line), use the following command
+We also have the "run mode" in which the test statuses are shown in the console.
+To run the tests in headless mode (in the command line), use the following command

 npx cypress run

-In order to execute Cypress testing e2e, some codes will be briefly explained and for an app that is in local mode, the code can be modified to any way you want to use it.
+To be able to run Cypress e2e testing, some code will be briefly explained and it is for an app running locally; the code can be modified as desired.

-Describe in Cypress it is used to group a set of related tests in the same area.
-It provides a way to organize tests and group them according to their functionality or specific area of the application being tested.
+Describe in Cypress is used to group a set of related tests within the same scope.
+It provides a way to organize tests and group them according to their functionality or specific area of the application they are testing.

-BeforeEach is a block of code that is executed before each test (or test case).
-In this particular case, it is used to only log in once in the test code.
+BeforeEach is a block of code that runs before each test (or test case).
+In this particular case, it is used to only do the login once within the test code.

 Part 1: